swico/ebill-swp-api/README.md

 Translation of the _interface recommendation_ was managed by Adrian Kaufmann (SIX).
 The workgroup is also supported by Oliver Jenny (SIX) and Thomas Reske (SIX).

+Thanks to SIX and also to Giancarlo Palmisani from SWICO and Simon Zbinden from GS1